ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: codeblock}

-The last code example shows the body for the `galleryView` template with the code that is needed to display the images.
+The last code example shows the body of the `galleryView` template with the code that is needed to display our images.
 We get the `imageUrls` array from the `res.render()`
-method and iterate over a pair of nested `<div></div>` tags where
-the image URL will make a `GET` request for the image when the `/gallery` route
+method and iterate over a pair of nested `<div>...</div>` tags.
+Each sends a `GET` request for the image when the `/gallery` route is requested.
-is requested.

 ```html
 <!DOCTYPE html>